 - Coordination of the event 'Spice-Up Your Write', as one of the successful activities funded by the PGR Studio Researcher's Development Award (29 May 2019)

-- "Self-reflexivity in the context of the Thailand Biennale: the importance of site visits and research trips" (14/11/18 School of Art, BCU)
+- Talk at the School of Art (BCU) seminar organised by CCVA: "Self-reflexivity in the context of the Thailand Biennale: the importance of site visits and research trips" (Nov 2018)